Peter Ludlow

+Director of the Research Institute for Philosophy and Technology (iRIFT.net) – an international research institution seeking to increase communication between philosophy and accelerated technologies.

 Education and career

 Ludlow received his B.A. in 1979 from Bethel College.
 He received his PhD in philosophy from Columbia University in 1985 under the direction of Charles Parsons, but also studied with Noam Chomsky and James Higginbotham at MIT.
 He worked for a year on projects related to natural language processing as an engineer at Honeywell from 1985 to 1986.

 From 1987 to 2002 he worked at the State University of New York at Stony Brook Department of Philosophy as an assistant professor and from 1994 as an associate professor.
 He was a professor of philosophy at the University of Michigan from 2002 to 2007, a professor of philosophy at the University of Toronto from 2007 to 2008 and a professor of philosophy at the Northwestern University from 2008 to 2015.
 From 2011 he was also John Evans Professor in Moral and Intellectual Philosophy at Northwestern University.

 He has been a visiting fellow at the Ca' Foscari University of Venice in 1993, 1995 and 1997–1998, when he held a Fulbright distinguished chair.
 He has also been a visiting fellow at King's College London in 1997 and a visiting professor at the Rutgers University Center for Cognitive Science in 2012, where he taught a course on hacktivism.
 He has also held visiting positions at several other universities in the United States and Europe.